sociotechnical-architecture/sts-adr/sts-adr-template.md

 ## Consequences

-> given the decision made and actions taken on each sub-system in the scope, what are the expected consequences on each of those sub-systems in the scope and furthermore possible consequences in interrelated scopes
+> given the decision made what are the expected consequences on in each of the sub-systems in the scope (Product(What), Teams(Who), Tech(How)).
+Furthermore possible consequences in interrelated scopes